 6. Fibonacci complexity estimate: Fibonacci numbers (1, 2, 3, 5, 8, 13…) have a funny way of turning up all over the place.
 For many, they seem a natural fit for performing high-level feature complexity estimates.

 7. Custom prioritization score: Teams with elaborate systems for calculating feature prioritization scores will rejoice in being able to add these values to their boards.
-Spoiler alert: in the future we’ll allow you to calculate these scores right from within productboard.
-Consider this a stop-gap solution :).
+Spoiler alert: In the future we’ll allow you to calculate these scores right from within productboard.

 9. MVP flag: When bringing a new product to life, it’s critical to identify the MVP functionality that is a must-have for the first version of the product to add just enough value that users will begin using it and you can begin collecting feedback to inform v2.
 Use a binary MVP flag to indicate which features are must-haves/tablestakes/dealbreakers.
 Then you can use the column as a filter when you want to zero in on just those critical features.